truenas/documentation/content/SCALE/SCALETutorials/Top Toolbar/SettingUpSystemEmail.md

 ## Setting up User Accounts

 Configure the email address for the system root user as part of your initial system setup.
-You can also configure email adddresses for additional user accounts as needed.
+You can also configure email addresses for additional user accounts as needed.

 ### Configuring the Root User Email Address